aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 **Use it when:** You are deploying agents, using MCP, or building any multi-step autonomous workflow.
 For agentic systems in 2026, MAESTRO is the default starting point.

-### STRIDE-AI — for organizations already using STRIDE
+### STRIDE-AI, for organizations already using STRIDE

 A formal adaptation of Microsoft's STRIDE methodology to AI systems, published May 2026 (arXiv:2605.17163).
 It reinterprets each STRIDE category for AI: spoofing becomes identity confusion in multi-agent systems, tampering covers training data contamination, information disclosure covers model inversion and training data extraction, and elevation of privilege covers jailbreaking and prompt injection bypassing safety controls.

 **Use it when:** Your security organization already runs STRIDE-based reviews and you need AI threat modeling that integrates with your existing SDL.
 Adding a parallel methodology creates governance fragmentation.
 STRIDE-AI extends what you already have rather than replacing it.

-### NIST AI RMF — for governance and compliance
+### NIST AI RMF, for governance and compliance

 The NIST AI Risk Management Framework provides four functions: GOVERN, MAP, MEASURE, MANAGE.
 It is the governance vocabulary for AI risk in the US, with adoption across federal agencies, financial institutions, and major technology organizations.
 The EU AI Act explicitly references NIST AI RMF alignment as demonstrating state-of-the-art risk management.

 Critical distinction: NIST AI RMF is a governance framework, not a threat modeling methodology.
 It tells you *what to manage*.
-It does not tell you *how to identify what to manage* — for that you still need MAESTRO or STRIDE-AI.
+It does not tell you *how to identify what to manage*.
+For that you still need MAESTRO or STRIDE-AI.

 **Use it when:** You need to demonstrate AI governance to regulators, customers, or your board.
 In 2026, most enterprises deploying AI need RMF alignment regardless of whether they use it for hands-on threat modeling.

-### MITRE ATLAS — as a coverage check
+### MITRE ATLAS, as a coverage check

 Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Maintained by MITRE, the same team behind ATT&CK.
 It catalogs 16 tactics, 84+ techniques, and documented real-world case studies of how attackers actually attack AI systems.

 ATLAS describes threats.
 It does not prescribe methodology or mitigations.
 You use it *after* completing a MAESTRO or STRIDE-AI exercise to verify that your coverage addresses known adversarial techniques.
 If you cannot map your threat model's findings to ATLAS techniques, you have gaps.

-**Use it always** — as a coverage validation step, not as the primary modeling tool.
+**Use it always**, as a coverage validation step, not as the primary modeling tool.

-### ISO 42001 — for selling to regulated buyers
+### ISO 42001, for selling to regulated buyers

 Published December 2023, ISO 42001 is the first international standard for AI management systems.
 Built on the same structure as ISO 27001.
 It defines AI roles, AI risk assessment processes, AI system impact assessments, and AI lifecycle controls.

-Certification is resource-intensive: typically 12-18 months and $200K-$500K for mid-market organizations.
+Certification is resource-intensive.
+Typically 12-18 months and $200K-$500K for mid-market organizations.
 It is a management system standard, not a threat modeling tool.
-It tells you how to govern AI risk once identified — not how to find it.
+It tells you how to govern AI risk once identified, not how to find it.

 **Use it when:** You are selling AI products to regulated buyers in financial services, healthcare, government, or defense.
 Certification is increasingly a requirement to close enterprise deals.
 If you already have ISO 27001, you are approximately 40% of the way there since the management system structure is identical.